 When you retire in Panama, you’ll learn that Panamanian brands are usually less than half as much as name brands that were imported into Panama.
 You can save money by switching to local brands.
 It pays to experiment with different brands to find one you like.
 A can of tuna (12 oz) for example in Panama is $1.50.
 In Florida, a can of tuna is $2.27.
 Examples of everyday items:

 - A gallon of gas at this date in the California is $5.87.
 In Panama it is $3.25 gallo).

 - Grilling out is a big past time especially for retirees.
 In the States, a bottle of propane is $25.00 or higher.
 In Panama, it will cost you $5.35 to fill your BBQ propane tank!

 - Cell Phone Plans: In the US, your phone bill per month could run you as much as $100.00 a month.
 For unlimited calls and unlimited data, here in Panama, you will be paying $25.00 a month.

 - For medical expenses, without insurance, an office visit in Panama for someone over 60 is $15.00 – $20.
 And that is without an appointment.
 First come, first serve.
 And the waiting times are not long at all.
 The average wait time is somewhere between 5 and 10 minutes.

-Most of your medication, except for antibiotics and controlled substance, require no prescription in Panama.
+Most of your medication, except for antibiotics and controlled substances, require no prescription in Panama.
 Albuterol, (inhaler for asthma) in the States could run you around $50.00.
-The same medication here in Panama is around $11.00.
+A similar medication here in Panama is around $11.00.
 You can go to any pharmacy to buy blood pressure and cholesterol medication without the need to go to a doctor first to get a prescription.